Kihagyás

 public class HardDisk : IEquipment

-As a test, in our Main function in Program.cs, create an EquipmentInventory object, populate it with HardDisk and SoundCard objects, and then list the object on the console.
-If 2021 is not the current year, in the following rows, copy the year 2021 to the current year and the year 2020 to a smaller number!
+As a test, in our Main function in Program.cs, create an EquipmentInventory object, add some HardDisk and SoundCard objects, and then list them. .
+If the current year is not 2021, replace 2021 shown below with your current year (and 2020 with one less than that):

 static void Main( string[] args )